thedeeny/bryndeeny/README.md

 ## Contact Me

-- 📫 You can reach me via email at [your-email@example.com].
+- 📫 You can reach me via email at [brynley.bp@gmail.ocm].
-- 🌐 Connect with me on [LinkedIn](link) to stay updated on my latest projects and activities.

 I'm excited about the possibilities that lie ahead, and I'm looking forward to connecting with like-minded developers and collaborating on innovative projects.
 Let's make an impact together!